Videographers need an online portfolio so you can demonstrate what is possible.

 Now, I am a freelance operator who can can get stuff done for you.
 For years I have shot, edited, and produced.
 Different styles.
 Different camera equipment.
 Always using Adobe CC (PC and Mac).
 For this reason I am pleased to present the following portfolio, using whole pieces of my work rather than a sizzle reel.

-I have recently (late 2019) worked on a series of corporate shoots with Mick Mooney and Pete Seligman as a podcast series.
-This was the mornings shoot with Success Resources Australia CEO Michael Lane.
+Throughout 2019 and 2020 I worked on a series of corporate shoots with Mick Mooney’s Micro Macro Agency.
+This was the mornings shoot with Success Resources Australia CEO Michael Lane, a piece with Mick, and a piece with Vocus CEO, Andrew Wildblood.

 This piece was commissioned by Fairfax Media through the 90 Seconds platform.
 There was a hiccough in production, and – long story short – we were brought in at the last minute.
 So we shot B-Roll footage, and did the whole edit of this 20-second promo for The Beautiful Dinner.